-The new Clinical Trials Regulation aims to simplify and streamline the approval of clinical trial in the E.U.
-The main characteristics of the regulation include: a streamlined application procedure via a single entry point, the E.U. portal; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures that will spare sponsors from submitting broadly identical information separately to various bodies and different member states; a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts (Part I is assessed jointly by all member states concerned, and Part II is assessed separately by each member state concerned); strictly defined deadlines for the assessment of CTAs; and the involvement of the ethics committees in the assessment procedure in accordance with the national law of the member state concerned but within the overall timelines defined by the Clinical Trials Regulation.
+The new Clinical Trials Regulation aims to simplify and streamline the approval of clinical trials in the EU.
+The main characteristics of the regulation include: a streamlined application procedure via a single entry point, the "EU Portal and Database"; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors; and a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
+Part I is assessed by the appointed reporting Member State, whose assessment report is submitted for review by the sponsor and all other competent authorities of all EU Member States in which an application for authorization of a clinical trial has been submitted (Concerned Member States).
+Part II is assessed separately by each Concerned Member State.
+Strict deadlines have been established for the assessment of clinical trial applications.
+The role of the relevant ethics committees in the assessment procedure will continue to be governed by the national law of the Concerned Member State.
+However, overall related timelines will be defined by the Clinical Trials Regulation.